romanpierson/vertx-web-accesslog/README.md

 ```

 When defining the logger in the implementation used you need to make sure it refers to `com.mdac.vertx.web.accesslogger.impl.AccessLoggerHandlerImpl`

+For example see the different logging framework specific configuration files in `test.resources` directory and adapt the `build.gradle` file to use different log frameworks, by default logback version is active.

 ## Supported log elements